dotnet/csharplang/spec/expressions.md

 	expression
 ```

 The controlling conditional expression of an *if-statement* (§13.8.2), *while-statement* (§13.9.2), *do-statement* (§13.9.3), or *for-statement* (§13.9.4) is a *boolean-expression*.
-The controlling conditional expression of the ?: operator (§12.15) follows the same rules as a *boolean-expression*, but for reasons of operator precedence is classified as a *conditional-or-expression*.
+The controlling conditional expression of the `?:` operator (§12.15) follows the same rules as a *boolean-expression*, but for reasons of operator precedence is classified as a *conditional-or-expression*.

 A boolean-expression `E` is required to be able to produce a value of type bool, as follows:

 -   If E is implicitly convertible to bool then at run-time that implicit conversion is applied.

--   Otherwise, unary operator overload resolution (§12.4.4) is used to find a unique best implementation of operator true on E, and that implementation is applied at run-time.
+-   Otherwise, unary operator overload resolution (§12.4.4) is used to find a unique best implementation of operator true on `E`, and that implementation is applied at run-time.

 -   If no such operator is found, a binding-time error occurs.